 For More Help or Information

-Katie Kearns conducts workshops for graduate students every fall and spring on how to develop a teaching statement.
+The CITL conducts workshops for graduate students every fall and spring on how to develop a teaching statement.
 Your department may also sponsor portfolio workshops facilitated by the CITL.
 The CITL also maintains a non-circulating collection of portfolios, each containing a teaching statement, created by graduate students.
-You may also contact CITL to meet with a consultant to discuss your teaching statement.
+You may also contact the CITL to meet with a consultant to discuss your teaching statement.